RhysTyler112/Back-End-Development-Project/README.md

 ## Navbar

-The navbar is present across all pages ecxept for custom pages to catch errors.
-On mobile devices collapses to a hamburger icon which opens as a sidenav.
-The links visible are dependant on if the user is logged in.
+The navbar is present across all pages except for custom pages to catch errors.
+On mobile devices it collapses to a hamburger icon which opens as a sidenav.
+The links visible are dependent on if the user is logged in.

 <summary>Navbar signed in</summary>
 <br>